ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Sunny.
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 8am.
+Sunny.
 High near 86, with temperatures falling to around 84 in the afternoon.
-West northwest wind 2 to 9 mph.<br></div>
+         West northwest wind 2 to 9 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">